 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 This procedure is most often done in a hospital setting.
 It may be possible to leave the hospital on the day of the procedure.
-Some patients may need to stay in the hospital for up to two days.
-Talk to your doctor about what is right for you.
+Some people may need to stay in the hospital for up to 2 days.
+You may need to stay longer if there are complications.

-Fact sheet: tonsils and adenoids postop.
-The American Academy of Otolaryngology Head and Neck Surgery website.
+Tonsillectomy and adenoids postop.
+American Academy of Otolaryngology—Head and Neck Surgery website.
 Available at: